aergoio/herajs-client/README.md

 });
 ```

 Note that this by default imports the Node.js version which is not compatible with browsers.
 If you target web browsers, either `import {AergoClient} from 'herajs/dist/herajs.js';` or create an alias in your bundler configuration.
-An example of how to do this with Webpack will be provided shortly.
+Webpack automatically picks the browser version, so you don't need to configure anything.

 You can also directly import the pre-built bundle in HTML using `<script src="herajs/dist/herajs.min.js"></script>` and use the global `herajs` variable.